 Now that we are in the middle of fall, there is really no reason to not add pumpkin to just about everything!
-These Pumpkin Chocolate Chip Cookie Bars add the perfect touch of fall to your dessert.
-The pumpkin is strong, but not overwhelming and the cinnamon and pumpkin pie spice finish off the flavor of the cookie nicely!
+These Pumpkin Chocolate Chip Cookie Bars add the perfect touch of fall to your dessert this time of year.
+The pumpkin is strong, but not overwhelming, and the cinnamon and pumpkin pie spice finish off the flavor of the cookie nicely!

 Disclaimer: This post may contain affiliate links, meaning I may get a small commission if you decide to make a purchase through my links at no cost to you.

 For other fall-related recipes, you can look at Pumpkin Cut-Out Cookies or these Toffee Snickerdoodle Cookies.